Navigating Your Path Through Divorce

 Divorce is a difficult process for everyone.
 Chances are, you have never experienced a divorce before, so it’s critical to have the right legal representation, as well as a decent idea about what you can expect, moving forward.
 While many divorces begin with good intentions, things can deteriorate quickly if you have not done your homework and if everyone is not on the same page.

 Retaining Your Attorney

 First things first.
 You need a family lawyer to help you with your divorce.
-Your choice of divorce lawyer can set the tone for what might become a relatively amicable process or one that is fraught with bitterness all around.
-Today’s divorce proceedings do not necessarily have to end up in court; many divorcing couples are now turning to less contentious ways to reach agreement, such as mediation.
+Your choice of divorce lawyer can set the tone for what might become a relatively amicable process, or one that is fraught with bitterness all around.
+Today’s divorce proceedings do not necessarily have to end up in court; many divorcing couples are now turning to less contentious ways to reach an agreement such as mediation.

 Calculating Your Financial Worth

 At some point during the process, you will likely have to calculate the value of your assets and obligations.
 If you have a lot of property and financial accounts to consider, it’s usually best for you to go through the steps of conducting formal appraisals to get a detailed accounting of your and your spouse’s assets, and work with an accountant to calculate potential tax implications of various settlements.

 Determining Custody and Child Support